protosphinx/in/The IndicAcceleration Manifesto.md

   This disparity highlights a significant opportunity to build in various aspects of healthcare which include preventive healthcare such as better diagnostic tools, promoting a fitness-oriented lifestyle(better fitness trackers), and critically, improving the current non-existent healthcare infrastructure(better med/nursing schools, hospitals, better and more equipements).

----

-In conclusion, we believe that technology should be seen not just as a tool but as a fundamental building block for the future of India.
-Indic Acceleration is our pledge to build an India that is modern, inclusive, and sustainable, a nation that balances technological advancements with its rich cultural heritage.
-This is our manifesto for an enlightened and empowered India, an India that leads the world not just in technology, but in wisdom, compassion, and progress.